SMART (Smart Manufacturing and Advanced Recycling Technologies) Centre

 Supporting the needs of our industry and community partners has been central to Conestoga's vision since our establishment in 1967.
 Our long history of collaboration with the region's manufacturing sector has resulted in many successes.
 The establishment of degree programming in the areas of engineering and information technology, along with increased capacity in the delivery of applied research, has clearly demonstrated Conestoga's ability to help transform ideas into innovation, accelerating new ideas along the commercialization path into new jobs and new market opportunities.

-CSM will focus on two main industry requirements within applied research activities:
+SMART Centre will focus on two main industry requirements within applied research activities:

 - High-Performance Manufacturing